HassenPy/django-pdb/README.rst

 ``manage.py runserver``

 Drops into pdb at the start of a view if the URL includes a `pdb` GET parameter.
+Drops into ipdb at the start of a view if the URL includes a `ipdb` GET parameter.

 Only enabled if ``settings.DEBUG = True``::